Overtourism: Croatia

 Dubrovnik became so overtouristed by 2017 that UNESCO considered removing it from the World Heritage Site list.
 The city capped the number of visitors allowed to climb its ramparts and as of 2017 was planning to limit the number of cruise ships that could dock.
 In 2020 they were considering limiting the number of new restaurants allowed to open.

+A 2026 study using retailer-level price microdata from Croatia found that grocery prices in tourism-intensive coastal municipalities rose more rapidly during the peak tourist season, particularly in July and August.

 Ecuador

 The Galápagos Islands were included on Fodor's 2017 list of places not to go because of environmental damage caused by overtourism.
-As of 2017 visitors are required to hire a guide.
+As of 2017, visitors are required to hire a guide.

 Finland

 In Rovaniemi, Lapland, locals have complained about overtourism during the winter season, which is especially visible in connection with the Santa Claus Village.